 When wearing a white Tough Girl Tutu, there is one main rule that sticks to my brain: You can't quit!!
 From funny looks to comments, these tutus were fun and helped keep a smile on our faces and those of other runners.
 It seems to makes one more approachable.
 It is obviously not a state of total seriousness.
 One goal I kept in mind, was to finish this challenge with a smile on my face.
 If it isn't fun, why am I doing this?
 Just two friends embracing the struggle through a really long run with the value in just finishing it.
 If I could pass any advice on for an adventure like this, it would be to run with a good buddy, and you can run through hell on ice (which sounds like a great drink for this race's after party).

-we were glad to be done, have a beer in this warming cabin like area, and share some cookies on the way home.
+8 hours later (last and we don't care): THE END!
+Being 2 of 4 women in this icy 50k, we were glad to be done, have a beer in this warming cabin like area, and share some cookies on the way home. |

 No comments: